Computer Science

 CS3997Professional Practice3 ch (3C) (W)

-Covers social context of computing, professional and ethical responsibilities, risks and liabilities of computer-based systems, intellectual property, privacy and civil liberties, and professional certification.
-Instructs students in the preparation of technical reports in Computer Science.
-Involves an independent study component resulting in a technical report, typically a survey paper.
-Covers technical writing, oral presentation and library skills.
+Explore the social context of computing, professional and ethical responsibilities, risks and liabilities of computer-based systems, intellectual property, privacy and civil liberties, and professional certification.
+Learn to write technical reports in Computer Science.
+Complete an independent study component resulting in a technical report, typically a survey paper.
+Develop technical writing, oral presentation and library skills.

 Prerequisites: Enrolment in the BCS program and 40 ch completed.